-Indian Bible College Annual Report 2023 - 2024 Financial Highlights
+Indigenous Bible College Annual Report 2024 - 2025 Financial Highlights

 IBC is unique in its commitment to seeing students graduate debt free.
 This is especially important for the many students who continue on in Native ministry since their ministry opportunities often fail to pay a minimum living wage.
 IBC functions as a faith mission, with most faculty and staff raising missionary support, and primary funding for the general operation of the school coming from donations and grants.
 This keeps tuition costs low, which is vital for prospective students, many of whom come from a financially disadvantaged background.